kilowhat/kilowhat.net/flarum-extensions-custom-paths.md

 ## Known issues

+- The user profile filters (`/discussions`, `/mentions` suffix) are not affected by the "Redirect" setting.
+Typing the old URL will always redirect to the homepage.
+(This is because this is a frontend-only route)
+- The eye icon in the FoF Pages admin panel won't open the correct URL if it was customized, but the customized path is correctly applied. (the original path is hard-coded in the admin panel)

+Issues in previous versions that have been fixed as of 1.1.0:

 - The URLs in emails won't be updated.
 You can use [FriendsOfFlarum's Pretty Mail](https://discuss.flarum.org/d/11178) with a custom HTML template to correct the URL.
 - You can't re-use an existing path, like `/d/` or `/all` or `/settings` or others anytime, `/t/` or `/tags` when the Tags extension is enabled, or `/p/` when the Pages extension is enabled.
 - The "Following" link in the side navigation doesn't have an "active" effect when the page is displayed if the path has been customized.
 - The Flags page can't be loaded or redirected when typing the URL directly.
 This is a bug in Flarum, see [flarum/flags#23](https://github.com/flarum/flags/pull/23).
-- The eye icon in the Pages admin panel won't open the correct URL if it was customized, but the customized path is correctly applied.

 ## Installation